A refreshing drink that’s as delicious as it is pretty!

 - Reduce heat to medium and simmer 5 minutes or until raspberries are completely broken down.
 Strain through a fine meshed sieve, pressing on berries to extract juice.

-- Discard seeds and pour syrup into a jar with a tight lid; refrigerate syrup to cool completely.
+- Discard pulp and pour syrup into a jar with a tight lid; refrigerate syrup to cool completely.

 - The syrup can be stored in the fridge for up to one week and frozen for months.

 - Put the mint leaves, lime juice and raspberry syrup into a tall (highball) glass.
 With a spoon or muddler, mash the leaves against the sides of the glass to bruise them slightly, adding flavour to the drink.

 - Add the crushed ice, followed by the rum.